Pinaka multi-barrel rocket launcher: Details

-Pinaka is a complete MBRL system, each Pinaka battery consists of: six launcher vehicles, each with 12 rockets; six loader-replenishment vehicles; three replenishment vehicles; two Command Post vehicle (one stand by) with a Fire Control computer, and the DIGICORA MET radar.
+Pinaka is a complete MBRL system, with Pinaka battery consisting of: six launcher vehicles, each with 12 rockets; six loader-replenishment vehicles; six replenishment vehicles; two Command Post vehicle (one stand by) with a Fire Control computer, and the DIGICORA MET radar (meteorological radar, provides data on winds).
 A battery of six launchers can neutralise an area of 1,000 m × 800 m.
+A Pinaka regiment of the Indian Army consists of three batteries.

 The Army generally deploys a battery that has a total of 72 rockets.
 All of the 72 rockets can be fired in 44 seconds, taking out an area of 1 km2.
 Each launcher can fire in a different direction too.
 The system has the flexibility to fire all the rockets in one go or only a few.
 This is made possible with a fire control computer.
 There is a command post linking together all the six launchers in a battery.
 Each launcher has an individual computer which enables it to function autonomously in case it gets separated from the other five vehicles in a war.

-K J Daniel, Project Director, Pinaka, calls it “a system” and explains how massive each system is.
-A Pinaka battery has six launchers, six loader vehicles, six replenishment vehicles, two vehicles for ferrying the command post and a vehicle for carrying the meteorological radar, which will provide data on winds.
+Network-centric operations

+The Pinaka operates in conjunction with the Indian Army's Firefinder radars and Swathi Weapon Locating Radar.
+The Indian Army is networking all its artillery units together with the DRDO's Artillery Command & Control System (ACCS), which acts as a force multiplier and is in series production.
+The Pinaka units also uses of the Indian Army's SATA (Surveillance & Target Acquisition) Units which have been equipped with the Searcher-1, Searcher-2 and IAI Heron UAVs since late 1990s as well as the Israeli Long-Range Reconnaissance and Observation System and Indian Battle Field Surveillance radars of the Indian Army.